 A bit more information:

 It has now been several years since I started doing the biographies on the horses.
 No big surprise to me, these pages are very popular with new campers, as well as returnees that want to check into the progress of horses they know.
 If you have taken the time to read all of them, you have been reading for a long, long time :).
 Just a few comments; Please keep in mind that some of these horses can be at Cedar Lodge for years.
 If they were born here, or bought when young, and if they work out for our program, it’s possible that their bio may start at 2-4 years old and follow them for 20-30 years.
 That’s a whole lot of time.
 In rereading some of the bios, especially on some of the show horses, I am starting to see a problem with the bios on the advanced horses.
-Unlike a school horse that might be bought for one type of rider and stay with that type of rider most their life (I’m thinking of like, Ruben), our show horses can be broke here, start their training with me for their first couple years, get passed on to one of my nieces for a couple of years, do camp show team for many years, get too old for showing and become just a jumping school horse, work down to walk, trot , canter classes, work down to walk, trot classes and finally be retired as a baby sitter.
+Unlike a school horse that might be bought for one type of rider and stay with that type of rider most their life, our show horses can be broke here, start their training for their first couple years, get passed on to one of my nieces for a couple of years, do camp show team for many years, get too old for showing and become just a jumping school horse, work down to walk, trot , canter classes, work down to walk, trot classes and finally be retired as a baby sitter.
 You may see that transition in my occasional updates on their bios.
-I just looked and realized that there are easily 7 bios. that I need to update along with 7 that need new photos and 3 bios.
-I need to ad.
-Whew!
-I am sorry if the pages can get a bit disjointed in the writing, but these bios take allot of time!
-Besides the fact, some of the stories are just too fun to edit out and I ad more information.
+I just looked and realized that there are easily 7 bios. that fit that category.
 We often say, a good Cedar Lodge horse has a home for life, and many pensioners find their final resting spot buried in the back field with their friends.

 Over time, I will try to keep up with our horses many updates as their training and jobs constantly change.
 I hope you will be tolerant and enjoy the ride.